chris48s/v8r/docs/docs/faq.md

 # FAQ

-### ❓ How does `v8r` decide what schema to validate against if I don't supply one?
+### ❓ How does `v8r` decide what schema to validate against?

-💡 `v8r` queries the [Schema Store catalog](https://www.schemastore.org/) to try and find a suitable schema based on the name of the input file.
+💡 `v8r` can query the [Schema Store catalog](https://www.schemastore.org/) to try and find a suitable schema based on the name of the input file.
+You can also tell `v8r` to look at other schema catalogs, write a custom catalog in the [config file](./configuration.md) or use the `--schema` flag.

+The order of precedence is:

+* `--schema` flag (highest priority)
+* custom catalog in config file
+* standalone custom catalogs
+* Schema Store catalog (lowest priority)

 ### ❓ My file is valid, but it doesn't validate against one of the suggested schemas.